ncatlab/nlab-content/pages/8/4/3/2/22348/content.md

 With appropriate definitions, s&#x12CB; is a full subcategory of $sM$.

-Intuitively, these filters(measures) are viewed as additional structure of topological nature on a simplicial set ("the situs structure on a simplicial set") giving a meaning to the phrase "a simplex is sufficiently small": by definition, we say "a property holds for all small enough $n$-simplices" iff it holds on a set in the filter, and we refer to sets in the filter as _neighbourhoods_.
+Intuitively, these filters (measures) are viewed as additional structure of topological nature on a simplicial set ("the situs structure on a simplicial set") giving a precise meaning to the phrase "a simplex is sufficiently small": by definition, we say "a property holds for all small enough $n$-simplices" iff it holds "almost everywhere" according to the filter (measure), i.e. on a set in the filter, or, resp., on a set of full measure.
+We refer to sets
+in the filter, resp., sets of full measure, as _neighbourhoods_.
 In particular,
 the situs structure "on a set" (i.e. on the simplicial set represented by the set) allows one to talk about an n-tuple of points being "sufficiently near each other" for $n\ge 2$.